Group C, Matchday 1, Match #5

 Specific Match Orders

-/ What if the primary playmaker is marked out of the game?
+/ What if the goalkeeper is pressured heavily during the build-up?

 MAIN SIMULATION 0'-25'